 The shopping is great, from the V&A Waterfront to Christmas markets, as well as the magnificent Old Biscuit Mill for weekend 'grocery' shopping and more.

-The winelands are so easily accessible, so a wine tour is a must. over 7 years agoAnswered by Adel G via WorldNomads.com
+The winelands are so easily accessible, so a wine tour is a must. almost 9 years agoAnswered by Adel G via WorldNomads.com